timlentse/ss-panel-rails/README.md

 ```

-#### 5. Sidekiq as actionjob adapter
+#### 5. Sidekiq as active job adapter

-This repo uses `Action Cable` to implement chat module and [sidekiq](https://github.com/mperham/sidekiq) for message relay job, so you should run `bundle exec sidekiq` to get activejob runs.
+This repo uses `Action Cable` to implement chat module and [sidekiq](https://github.com/mperham/sidekiq) for message relay job, so you should run `bundle exec sidekiq` to get active job runs.

 ### Time to playaround